-- 1. Select the major release of CDH to install. - 2.
-Select the specific release of CDH to install. - 3.
-Select the specific releases of Impala and Solr to install, assuming you have selected an appropriate CDH version.
+- 1. To specify the parcel directory, local parcel repository, add a parcel repository, or specify the properties of a proxy server through which parcels are downloaded, click the More Options button and do one or more of the following: - Parcel Directory and Local Parcel Repository Path Specify the location of parcels on cluster hosts and the Cloudera Manager Server host. - Parcel Repository In the Remote Parcel Repository URLs field, click the + button and enter the URL of the repository.
+The URL you specify is added to the list of repositories listed in the Configuring Cloudera Manager Server Parcel Settings on page 95 page and a parcel is added to the list of parcels on the Select Repository page.
+If you have multiple repositories configured, you will see all the unique parcels contained in all your repositories. - Proxy Server Specify the properties of a proxy server. - 2.
+Click OK.
+Parcels available from the configured remote parcel repository URLs are displayed in the parcels list.
+If you specify a URL for a parcel version too new to be supported by the Cloudera Manager version, the parcel is not displayed in the parcel list. - Use Packages - 1.
+Select the major release of CDH to install. - 2.
+Select the specific release of CDH to install.
+You can choose either the latest version, a specific version, or use a custom repository.
+If you specify a custom repository for a CDH version too new to be supported by the Cloudera Manager version, Cloudera Manager will install the packages but you will not be able to create services using those packages and will have to manually uninstall those packages and manually reinstall packages for a supported CDH version. - 3.
+Select the specific releases of other services to install.
 You can choose either the latest version or use a custom repository.
 Choose None if you do not want to install that service. - 2.
-Select the release of Cloudera Manager Agent to install.
+Select the release of Cloudera Manager Agent.
 You can choose either the version that matches the Cloudera Manager Server you are currently using or specify a version in a custom repository.
 If you opted to use custom repositories for installation files, you can provide a GPG key URL that applies for all repositories.
-Click Continue.
-The JDK Installation Options screen displays. - 3.
-Leave the Install Oracle Java SE Development Kit (JDK) checkbox selected to allow Cloudera Manager to install the JDK on each cluster host or deselect if you plan to install it yourself.
-If selected, your local laws permit you to deploy unlimited strength encryption, and you are running a secure cluster, select the Install Java Unlimited Strength Encryption Policy Files checkbox.
-Click Continue.
-The Provide SSH login credentials screen displays. - 4.
-Specify SSH login properties: - Select root or enter the user name for an account that has password-less sudo permission. - Select an authentication method: - If you choose to use password authentication, enter and confirm the password. - If you choose to use public-key authentication provide a passphrase and path to the required key files. - You can choose to specify an alternate SSH port.
+Click Continue. - 3.
+Select the Install Oracle Java SE Development Kit (JDK) checkbox to allow Cloudera Manager to install the JDK on each cluster host or leave deselected if you installed it.
+If checked, your local laws permit you to deploy unlimited strength encryption, and you are running a secure cluster, select the Install Java Unlimited Strength Encryption Policy Files checkbox.
+Click Continue. - 4.
+(Optional) Select Single User Mode to configure the Cloudera Manager Agent and all service processes to run as the same user.
+This mode requires extra configuration steps that must be done manually on all hosts in the cluster.
+If you have not performed the steps, directory creation will fail in the installation wizard.
+In most cases, you can create the directories but the steps performed by the installation wizard may have to be continued manually.
+Click Continue. - 5.
+Specify host installation properties: - Select root or enter the user name for an account that has password-less sudo permission. - Select an authentication method: - If you choose password authentication, enter and confirm the password. - If you choose public-key authentication, provide a passphrase and path to the required key files. - You can specify an alternate SSH port.
 The default value is 22. - You can specify the maximum number of host installations to run at once.
 The default value is 10.